RazonIn4K/Camel/docs/comprehensive_guide.md

 ### Data Flow

 1. **User Input**
-   - CLI or GUI receives user command/request
+   - CLI or API receives user command/request
    - Request is passed to the service wrapper

 2. **Command Processing**